BHTY/UFC32/README.md

 - Signed 32-bit integers
 - switch case

 There are currently no plans to add support for structs/unions, enums, gotos, or any C++ features/constructs at this time.
+Additionally, the only type available currently is **u32** - an unsigned 32-bit integer, and memory accesses are DWORD-aligned.